Brainketunze/app-theme-/development-strategy.md

   - Clone the repo locally
   - Edit development strategy locally or in github
   - Add, commit, push or pull to github or locally to serve the work

+  ### Branches

+Which branch(es) to work on?

+- master
+- index
+- about
+- services
+- contact

 ### 1. Full user story description